TimSimpson/esc-network-to-aws-vpc/README.md

-# AWS Lambda / VPC to Event Store Cloud Example
+# AWS VPC to Event Store Cloud Example

-This example shows how to spin up a Lambda in AWS along with a VPC which you can then peer to an Event Store DB instance hosted on the Event Store Cloud.
+This example shows how to spin up an Event Store Network and AWS VPC and peer the two.

 ## Requirements